 The second constriction

-About 200m in you have to climb down a couple of rocks to get to the next section but it’s very easy, even when wet, as it was for us.
+About 60m in you have to climb down a couple of rocks to get to the next section, but it’s very easy, even when wet, as it was for us.

-Then all that’s left is to walk back through the canyon the way you came and savour it one last time.
-The track back to the car park is so much easier than the way there because you know the turns to make and you’ll be back in no time.
+Then all that’s left to do is to walk back through the canyon the way you came and savour it one last time.

 As virtually the entire trail is flat, this is an easy adventure with a big pay off.